-Panda Conservation Centre - With over 80 pandas holding residence, the Chengdu Panda Research Base is equipped with the latest technology and research materials to gain a further understanding in how we can protect the panda and maintain, if not increase, its numbers.
+Panda Conservation Centre - The Chengdu Panda Research Base is equipped with the latest technology and research materials to gain a further understanding in how we can protect the panda and maintain, if not increase, its numbers.
 The park is set up to resemble the mountain and forest regions in north Sichuan, the original home of the Giant Panda, with extensive bamboo trees and large green spaces.
 Red Pandas, the Giant Panda's lovable cousin, and flamboyant peacocks too roam the park, making for an interesting mix.

-Yangtze River - one of the world's great and legendary waterways, this 6,300km river has its origins high up in the snow-covered mountain of Tanggula in the southwestern Qinghai Tibet Plateau and runs into the ocean in Shanghai.
+Yangtze River - One of the world's great and legendary waterways, this 6,300 kilometre river has its origins high up in the snow-covered mountains of Tanggula, in the southwestern Qinghai Tibet Plateau, and runs into the ocean in Shanghai.
 It is estimated that the banks of this river are home to almost a third of China's population.

-Day 12: Yangtze River Cruise
+Day 9: Yangtze River Cruise

-Cruise along the mighty Yangtze River.
-Relax onboard or visit Mt.
-Shuanggui, also known as "Luming Mountain".
+Today visit Mount ShuangGui, also known as "Luming Mountain".
 Disembark from the ship to the dock and take a short bus transfer to the area.
-Sightseeing here involves climbing steps and uneven pathways.
+Sightseeing here involves climbing some steps.
 You will be off the ship for around 2.5 hours.